iamsonukushwaha/JSON/README.md

 > Json files hosted on a web server and used in [this](https://github.com/flyingsonu122/Diwali-Wishes) project

-See live Action Demo on [https://flyingsonu122.github.io/Diwali-Wishes/](https://flyingsonu122.github.io/Diwali-Wishes/)
+See live Demo on [https://flyingsonu122.github.io/Diwali-Wishes/](https://flyingsonu122.github.io/Diwali-Wishes/)

 #### Want to Contribute?